 - The X-Men villain Proteus "burns out" any body he possesses; by the end stages, his victims look like walking corpses.
 This was censored in the television adaptation, where it was shown that possession by him caused extreme fatigue instead.

 - In Final Crisis, Darkseid's minions are frantically bioengineering new bodies for the New Gods of Apokolips because they destroy the human bodies they possess fairly quickly.

-- The Bug Alien From the first Men In Black movie.
-By the end of the movie he had grey skin, could barely talk or walk.
-In this case, it had more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it was natural decomposition.
+- The Bug Alien from the first Men in Black movie.
+By the end of the movie he has grey skin, can barely talk or walk.
+In this case, it has more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it is natural decomposition.

-- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually melt into goo.
+- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually meld into goo.

 - H.I.V.E.
-In the Later books, this is what happens to bodies that Overlord possess' via the animus fluid.
+Series: In the later books, this is what happens to bodies that Overlord possesss via the animus fluid.

 - In Alan Garner's The Moon of Gomrath, an ancient Celtic demonic entity, the Brollochan, is released form its prison cell by human interference.
 The Brollochan is an entity that lives vicariously through the senses of people and animals it serially possesses — but no host can contain it for long without burning from the inside and crumbling to death.

 - Sir Terry Pratchett's Discworld novel A Hat Full of Sky introduces an entity called the Hiver, which is so alike in description, purpose and occupation to Garner's Brollochan that you might assume Pratchett had read Garner's book in his youth and "borrowed" the idea.
 (Although Garner says his conception is not original - he has updated it from Celtic mythology.
 Pratchett may have read the same root sources.)